alexandergolob/alexander-golob/src/pages/project-categories/art.md

       community members.
 Golob Art offers the unique artist’s touch to developing character and uniqueness in a community and space.
     subcategory: Commissioned
+  - alt: c
+    image: /assets/screen-shot-2019-08-30-at-10.46.00-am.png
+    linkContent: Public Art
+    linkPath: /projects/public-art
+    md_description: >-
+      Along with helping to form organizations, Golob Art has deep experience with engaging and organizing communities.
+This includes respectfully listening to, learning from, and partnering with local community members and leaders, fundraising and identifying sponsors for critical arts projects, organizing community round-tables, planning arts events, and developing longer term arts initiatives.
+Because Golob Art deeply believes in the value of this type of engagement in the public art process, this service is a critical component to many of the studio’s art projects.
+    subcategory: Public Art
 ---